 On March 2, 2007, at 5:38 AM, a charter bus from Ohio carrying the Bluffton University baseball team to a tournament in Florida went off a confusingly marked HOV exit from I-75 at Northside Drive in Atlanta.
-Yesterday, in Columbus, Ohio, I participated in the mediation that produced the final settlement of all claims arising from that crash.
+When I traveled to Columbus, Ohio in July 2011, I participated in the mediation that produced the final settlement of all claims arising from that crash.

 A total of $25 million was paid to resolve the claims of all occupants of thes, settled in three stages: